Natallia-Karatava/portfolio-Natallia-Karatava/README.md

+# Portfolio Page

-# This is a simple page for a portfolio while creating it used:
+This is a simple portfolio page showcasing links to my various projects.
+Some of them are hosted on GitHub, while others are available on different platforms.

+### Technologies used:

-1. Vite + React
+- Vite + React
-2. Tailwind for styling
+- Tailwind CSS for styling